saleor/saleor-dashboard/src/components/ColumnPicker/ColumnPicker.md

 For identification, every column has an ID.
 It is a string that is unique within the view.
 For example, `id` column has ID `id`, `name` column has ID `name`.

-For custom columns, the naming convetion is as follows:
+For dynamic columns, the naming convetion is as follows:

 ```
 column_name:column_id